- How can I report a pothole, street or road problem?

 Road problems that are the responsibility of our Highways department, such as potholes, will receive automatic updates at different stages.
 You will receive an email when the problem has been inspected and another one when a decision has been made on the action required.

-Some faults may be marked as referred when they are not the responsibility of Northamptonshire County Council, for example problems such as graffiti or rubbish which are the responsibility of the District Council for that area.
+Some faults may be marked as referred when they are not the responsibility of Northamptonshire Highways, for example problems such as graffiti or rubbish which are the responsibility of the District Council for that area.

 All of these updates will also be posted on the mapped fault so that anyone can see the status of any fault recorded by clicking on it on the map.